subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Video prediction is also critical to building world models.
 As the name implies these are internal models of how the world evolves with time, and also how to raects to various events taking place, and this includes the actions that we are taking.
 To understand this we will use the reinforcement learning framework shown in figure 2.

+## A Model for Perception Using Diffusion based EBMs

 ##  Video Generation